Hugius/FabiEngine3D/doc/markdown/TEXT2D.md

 - The text2D is a composition of quad2Ds.
 - Every quad2D represents a text character.
 - A font map is used to form a line of text.
-- The ID of a text2D cannot be empty or contain spaces/capitals/specials.

 ## 2. Assets